aai-institute/pyDVL/docs/getting-started/installation.md

 ray is used to distribute workloads across nodes in a cluster (it can be used locally as well, but for this we recommend joblib instead).
 Please follow the instructions in their documentation to set up the cluster.
+Once you have a running cluster, you can use it by passing the address of the head node to parallel methods via [ParallelConfig][pydvl.utils.parallel].

 ## Setting up the cache